 Hartnell has established an email address -- covidnotification@hartnell. edu -- for notification by employees and students who have developed COVID-19 symptoms or tested positive within seven (7) days of having visited one of our campus locations.
 This will allow us to respond and ensure that all precautions are taken to ensure the safety of others.

-Status Report - Updated June 4, 2021
+Status Report -- Updated Aug.
+30, 2021

-sections in a face-to-face setting during Fall 2021, including some that will have
+setting during the Fall 2021 semester, including some that will have a combination

 to ensure safety, with required use of face coverings and social distancing.

 Campus safety: Face coverings indoors and in more crowded outdoor settings and compliance with social distancing are required on all Hartnell campuses.
 Offices and other facilities are regularly cleaned and sanitized, and personal protective equipment such as masks, gloves and face shields is available to employees upon request at (831) 755-6888.

 Vaccination: Hartnell does not require but STRONGLY ENCOURAGES employees and students to receive the COVID-19 vaccine for their own safety and the health of others.
 The college held two vaccination clinics on its Main Campus in April and will continue to support vaccination efforts.